Shenton Hall

-Shenton Hall is a country house opposite the church of St John the Evangelist, within the village of Shenton, in Leicestershire, England.
+Shenton Hall is a country house opposite the church of St John the Evangelist, in the village of Shenton, in Leicestershire, England.
 It is recorded in the National Heritage List for England as a designated Grade II* listed building.

 The house and estate is privately owned and not open to the public.

 History

 1086 -1626

 The manor of Shenton was first mentioned in the Domesday Book of 1086 as 'Scentone', where it is recorded as being owned by the Norman magnate, administrator and landowner Henry de Ferrers.
 This manor formed the estate that belongs to Shenton Hall today.

-It is thought that a house stood on the site of Shenton Hall before the 17th century, but little is known about it.
-Evidence for this is archaeological rather than recorded, as in ‘The Buildings of England’ series, Nikolaus Pevsner observed that a 16th century doorcase in the basement at Shenton Hall was “possible evidence of an earlier house”.
+It is thought that a house stood on the site of Shenton Hall before the 17th-century, but little is known about it.
+Evidence for this is archaeological rather than recorded, as in ‘The Buildings of England’ series, Nikolaus Pevsner observed that a 16th-century doorcase in the basement at Shenton Hall was “possible evidence of an earlier house”.

 In William Burton’s ‘Description of Leicester Shire’ (1622), it is noted that the Everard family once owned the estate - and presumably the earlier house that existed - with Richard Everard, who died in 1556, having been buried at St John the Evangelist opposite.
-A brass wall memorial to the Everard family can be seen in the North Trancept of the church today.
+A brass wall memorial to the Everard family can be seen in the north trancept of the church today.
 By the time Burton was writing in 1622, however, Sir Richard Molineux had inherited Shenton.
 Molineux later died in 1622, and Shenton was passed to one of his heirs.